qwd/dev-site/docs/_en/finance/pricing.md

 ## Pricing

-Pay as you go is tiered pricing model, with tier requests calculated as the sum of the equests for each data item in the price groups.
+Pay-as-you-go is tiered pricing model, with tier requests calculated as the sum of the equests for each data item in the price groups.
 It is recommended that you use the [Price Calculator](https://console.qweather.com/price-calculator) to see the calculation process and estimate the monthly cost.

 [Saving Plans](/en/docs/finance/saving-plans/) can significantly reduce the cost.